dotnet/ClangSharp/README.md

-  generate-cpp-attributes                [CppAttributeList("")] should be generated to document the encountered C++ attributes. generate-doc-includes                  &lt;include&gt; xml documentation tags should be generated for declarations. generate-file-scoped-namespaces        Namespaces should be scoped to the file to reduce nesting. generate-helper-types                  Code files should be generated for various helper attributes and declared transparent structs. generate-macro-bindings                Bindings for macro-definitions should be generated.
-This currently only works with value like macros and not function-like ones. generate-marker-interfaces             Bindings for marker interfaces representing native inheritance hierarchies should be generated. generate-native-inheritance-attribute  [NativeInheritance("")] attribute should be generated to document the encountered C++ base type. generate-template-bindings             Bindings for template-definitions should be generated.
+  generate-cpp-attributes                [CppAttributeList("")] should be generated to document the encountered C++ attributes. generate-doc-includes                  &lt;include&gt; xml documentation tags should be generated for declarations. generate-file-scoped-namespaces        Namespaces should be scoped to the file to reduce nesting. generate-guid-member                   Types with an associated GUID should have a corresponding member generated. generate-helper-types                  Code files should be generated for various helper attributes and declared transparent structs. generate-macro-bindings                Bindings for macro-definitions should be generated.
+This currently only works with value like macros and not function-like ones. generate-marker-interfaces             Bindings for marker interfaces representing native inheritance hierarchies should be generated. generate-native-inheritance-attribute  [NativeInheritance("")] attribute should be generated to document the encountered C++ base type. generate-setslastsystemerror-attribute [SetsLastSystemError] attribute should be generated rather than using SetLastError = true. generate-template-bindings             Bindings for template-definitions should be generated.
 This is currently experimental. generate-unmanaged-constants           Unmanaged constants should be generated using static ref readonly properties.
 This is currently experimental. generate-vtbl-index-attribute          [VtblIndex(#)] attribute should be generated to document the underlying VTBL index for a helper method.